I solve the pain that startups experience as they transition from the first few

 Technologies my teams have employed:

-Rails, Ruby, RoR, Node.js, iBeacon, BLE, Bluetooth Low Energy, iOS, iPhone, iPad, Android,
+Rails, Ruby, RoR, Node.js, Redis, iBeacon, BLE, Bluetooth Low Energy, iOS, iPhone, iPad,

-Zenoss, Chef, ejabberd, XMPP, Mahout, Cassandra, Oracle, DOM, XPath, XSLT, XForms, VoiceXML, XHTML, HTML,
+beanstalk, Zenoss, Chef, ejabberd, XMPP, Mahout, Oracle, DOM, XPath, XSLT, XForms, VoiceXML,

 Master of Science, Computer Science; California State University,